-We briefly presented the operational services for near real-time fire monitoring, smoke dispersion, and burnt area delineation, for rapid mapping and/or diachronic mapping, which are being supported by NOA in the framework of the BEYOND Center of Excellence.
+We briefly presented the operational services for near real-time fire monitoring and burnt area delineation, for rapid mapping and/or diachronic mapping, which are being supported by NOA.
 These services meet the criteria for cost efficiency, thematic accuracy, timeliness, and large geographic coverage extent.
 In general, the EO-based approaches are by far exceeding the mapping standards established by foresters at any administrative level (region/country/continent) for supporting actions relating to wildfire recovery management and fire emergency support and response.
 The offered services are characterized by high flexibility and transferability to any geographic area.
 On this basis, the use of satellite data in dedicated processing chains form suitable and robust solutions for operational fire detection and damage assessments at European and national levels.
-They are expected to be further enhanced using satellite data from the Sentinel 2 and Sentinel 3 Copernicus missions of ESA, which will be acquired in real time at the premises of the Mirror Site established in the NOA.
 Moreover, these services may be used for fire risk planning, by combining diachronic burnt area patterns with LC and geomorphology maps, thus identifying the most vulnerable areas that need continuous supervision and immediate intervention for the protection of environmental and social sustainability.